5ymph0en1x/Heptet/README.md

 * [HistData](https://www.histdata.com/) - Run 'python formater_piphist.py' (EXAMPLE/Symphoenix) after modifying 'symbol = USDCAD' to match the one you want to retrieve data from (covers 2019).

 ## Examples
-See the folder EXAMPLE for more detail.
-Please initiate your own virtual environment and move the scripts you want to the parent folder before running the codes.
+See the folder EXAMPLE for more details.
+Please initiate your own virtual environment and move the scripts you want to the root folder before running them.

 ## Idea of Usage
 Start by retrieving data for EURJPY and GBPJPY by running 'formater_piphist.py' with the correct 'symbol' setting.
 Train a model with 'Training_Model.py' after editing the first two lines of the 'Read prices' section (lines 23-24) to match the data you have just downloaded.
 Edit 'CONFIG/config_trading.yml' with your personal ids and tokens.
 Start trading the 2 pairs by running 'Trading_Model.py'.
 That's all !

+## Going Deeper...
+You can download multiple pairs historical data and run 'Analysis.py' to explore correlation and cointegration values and graphs.

 ## Disclaimer
 The article and the relevant codes and content are purely informative and none of the information provided constitutes any recommendation regarding any security, transaction or investment strategy for any specific person.
 The implementation described in the article could be risky and the market condition could be volatile and differ from the period covered above.
 All trading strategies and tools are implemented at the users’ own risk.